 What Else Should I Know About Tryouts?

 The tryout schedule will be posted to the SnVYSA website as it becomes available each year.
 Notification of upcoming tryouts will be advertised in the Valley newspapers.
-Pre-registration is strongly recommended in order to adequately plan the number of evaluators needed for each age group.
-The registration form must be signed by a parent/guardian before the player can participate in any tryout.
+Online pre-registration is required in order to adequately plan the number of evaluators needed for each age group.
 Please arrive early enough to sign-in, get a jersey assigned and warm-up before the tryout start time.
 Please come prepared to play soccer.
-That means bring clothing, soccer shoes and required shinguards.
+That means bring clothing, soccer shoes and required shinguards and the desire to work hard.
+There are no grandfathered spots and this is your opportunity to show the evaluators your desire to be on a team and your skills.
 Dress appropriately for the weather and have something warm to put on during breaks in play.

 There will be two (2) scheduled tryout sessions (additional sessions may be added depending on numbers).
 At the beginning of the tryout session the coach and evaluators will be introduced.
 The activities of the day's session will be explained and any questions, from either players or parents, will be answered at that time.
-You should attend every tryout session listed, the first session being of extreme importance.
-It is in the player's best interest to attend all scheduled sessions.
+We understand that there may be conflicts between the tryout schedule and other events.
+You should try to attend every tryout session listed.
+It is in a player's best interest to attend all scheduled sessions.
 The location of the tryout DOES NOT indicate the team's home field or where team practices will be held.
 Home fields and practice locations will be determined after the team is formed and will be based on where players live, field availability and the level of competition for which the team qualifies.

 Player and Parent Commitment: